The estimated cost of attendance for each PCOM program can be viewed online here.

 Yes.
 However, pharmacy school can be quite rigorous and significantly different from your undergraduate experience.
 Students must be able to maintain a balance between school, part-time work and an active social life.
 It is important that each student be able to manage their time effectively.
 Also, please note, while participating on experiential rotations, students shall not, under any circumstances, receive financial remuneration from the experiential site.

 You may be offered early admission, denied admission, or deferred to regular applicant status.
 If you are offered admission as an Early Decision applicant, you are obligated to accept the offer and you will not be permitted to apply to other PharmCAS institutions.
-Interviews for Early Decision will be September 12th and October 2nd.
+Interviews for Early Decision will be in September and October.
 Please refer to your PharmCAS application instructions for additional information about the Early Decision Process.
 Click here for more information.

 No. It is, however, strongly recommended that all applicants gain some form of experience in pharmacy through employment as a technician, shadowing, or volunteer work.
 Candidates who have prior experience in a pharmacy environment do receive consideration during the application process.
 Previous pharmacy-related work experience is not required for admissions.
 However students with such work experience are given greater consideration in the admissions process.
 On the Supplemental Application, you will be asked to provide a history of your pharmacy work or volunteer experience and be required to sign your name acknowledging the accuracy of the information provided.